moritzsalla/cci-physcomp/week-1/README.md

 # Simple Simon Says Game

-First homework for Phoenix's physcomp class.
-Moritz Salla

 Brief: Get playful with buttons and LEDS.
-Make a simple timing game such as __Simon Says__ with at least __3 levels__ and a __clear start and end__.
-Have __3 buttons for interaction__ and make it so you __press the first botton to start the game__. __When the game is over, all 3 LEDS should come on and stay in until the start button is pressed again__.
+Make a simple timing game such as Simon Says with at least 3 level and a clear start and en.
+Have 3 buttons for interaction and make it so youpress the first botton to start the game.
+When the game is over, all 3 LEDS should come on and stay in until the start button is pressed again.
 If you have an idea for a better game, give it a go.
 I'm open to you editing these briefs.
 This is graduate school, have fun.

 Simon says example: https://create.arduino.cc/projecthub/Arduino_Scuola/a-simple-simon-says-game-25ba99

-__Error Code!__
+## Error Code

 ```c++
 Arduino: 1.8.10 (Mac OS X), Board: “Arduino Leonardo”